ApertureFacility/ApertureFacility/README.md

 <tr><td valign="top" width="50%">

-- 🔭 I’m currently working on E-commerce shop
+- 🔭 I’m currently working on an E-commerce React Typescript Shop as a Frontend Developer

-- 🌱 I’m currently learning TS, React and Redux
+- 🌱I’m currently learning Python to expand my skills and become a Full-Stack Developer, while continuing to enhance my expertise in TS, Angular, and Redux

-- ⚡ I love creating modern websites
+- ⚡ I love creating modern websites that are useful for people and solve their problems, balancing my focus on both frontend and backend development

 </td><td valign="top" width="50%">